vinid/NegotiationArena/README.md

 ### Building New Games

-You can follow [this tutorial](https://colab.research.google.com/drive/1Z1M97k4GEf2_v48cdA96BANTAp0yK2IM?usp=sharing) if you want to use the platform to build new games.
+You can follow [this colab tutorial](https://colab.research.google.com/drive/1Z1M97k4GEf2_v48cdA96BANTAp0yK2IM?usp=sharing) if you want to use the platform to build new games.

 ## News: Refactoring